Godnoken/angular-mini-forum/README.md

 Pretty much all styling in place is just thrown together without responsiveness in mind.
 Will redo it all when I have decided the above.

+---

+Right now all put/patch requests update the entire user/comment data.
+I want to fix this and will try to, but at this point I am not sure if it is possible with json-server-auth due to my lack of knowledge using backends or in this case a fake backend